danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 By being transparent around which methodological approach has been used, either RC, SC or OC, this supports 'comparing apples to apples' both within and between [Integrated Care Systems](https://www.england.nhs.uk/integratedcare/what-is-integrated-care/).
 To demonstrate, here is a worked example for an RC approach to calculating emissions from natual gas use:

-> Stu sources the Display Energy Certification (DEC) for the building he is interested in.
-Using information from the Building Energy Use figure (Figure 1.1), Stu multiplies the annual energy use of other fuels (328) by the total useful floor area for the building (2778.54).
+> Stu sources the Display Energy Certification (DEC) for the building they are interested in.
+Using information from the Building Energy Use figure, Stu multiplies the annual energy use of *other fuels* (328) by the *total useful floor area* for the building (2778.54).
 The calculated annual total consumption (911,361.12) is presented in kWh.
 >
-> By using the [BEIS Conversion Factors dataset for the year she is interested in (2019)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019), Stu was able to source a value for emissions per kWh of natural gas use assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
-Stu wanted to report in tonnes, therefore divided the sum by 1,000.
-This value was then rounded to 2 decimal places.
-Along with adding their units (tCO<sub>2</sub>e), Stu added the [RC] tag to support transparency around how this figure was calculated using a reduced data calculation method.
-The final value added to Stu’s report on emissions associated with natural gas consumption was 167.55tCO<sub>2</sub>e [RC].
+> By using the [BEIS Conversion Factors dataset for the year they are interested in (2019)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019), Stu is able to source a value for emissions per kWh of natural gas use assuming gross calorific value (0.18385kgCO<sub>2</sub>e/kWh).
+Stu wants to report in tonnes, therefore divides the sum by 1,000 and then rounds to two decimal places.
+Along with adding their units (tCO<sub>2</sub>e), Stu adds the [RC] tag to support transparency around how this figure was calculated.
+The final value added to Stu’s report on emissions associated with natural gas consumption is 167.55tCO<sub>2</sub>e [RC].
 >
 > *Equation 1.4* An example of an RC approach to calculating emissions associated with natural gas consumption.
 >